Surviving Your Baby’s First Week: What to Expect Each Day - Baby Chick

 Day 2: Sleep Deprivation Takes Its Toll

 When you’re still at the hospital with your newborn, the nursing staff is there to help you, take care of you, and take care of your little one while you recover.
 During my stay with my first daughter, I refused any help.
 I wanted to hold her, nurse her, and stare at her sleeping in the bassinet.
-The second day home, I regretted it—a lot.
+The second day home, I regretted it, a lot.

 This is your first pediatrician’s visit since leaving the hospital.
 There is nothing particularly unpleasant about it, and it’s a great time to ask all those questions you’ve been saving up since you drove away.
 But with each question, you find yourself slowly unraveling.
 How is the baby eating?
-Well, I don’t know—nursing hasn’t been great.
+Well, I don’t know, nursing hasn’t been great.
 How is the baby sleeping?
-Sleep.
+Sleep?
 What’s that?
 Am I doing something wrong?
 Why are they always crying?
-Don’t worry, momma.
+Don’t worry, Momma.
 Your provider will have all these answers and more.
 You are doing just fine.
 You are doing great.

-Day 5: Sh*t Gets Real
+Day 5: When Sh*t Gets Real

 Day 6: Doubting Everything You Thought You Knew

 You know that moment that you kept telling yourself would come?
 Well, it still hasn’t.
 Things still don’t feel magical, and the absolute naturalness of motherhood feels like it’s eluded you.
 You feel frustrated because you thought it would be easier than this.
 You knew it wouldn’t be seamless or as easy as all those movies made it seem, but you didn’t think you’d feel so awful emotionally, mentally, and physically.
-It’s important to know that everything you feel is normal—the frustration, the sadness, the baby blues, and possibly postpartum depression.
+It’s important to know that everything you feel is normal, the frustration, the sadness, the baby blues, and possibly postpartum depression.
 But you don’t have to struggle alone.

-Day 7: Realizing … You Can Do Anything
+Day 7: Realizing You Can Do This

 Share